EU Tissue and Cells Directive

 - import / export

 of tissues and cells for human application.
 Organisation where these activities are carried out will normally need a license.

 The organisations carrying out the above activities are required to meet the standards which are detailed in the Guide to Quality and Safety Assurance of Human Tissues and Cells for Patient Treatments as implemented by HTA Directions 003/2010.

-Further information can be found on the link below.
+Further information about EU tissue and cells directives can be found on the HTA website.